-Providing upgrades to the modular building without written agreement from the Ministry may affect the warranties and guarantees.
+Providing upgrades to the OMB without written agreement from the Ministry may affect the warranties and guarantees.

-You'll need to contact the contract management office immediately if your modular building requires repairs from damage to:
+During the defects period, you'll need to contact us immediately if your building requires repairs from damage to:

 - the weathertightness envelope of the building